101.6 - Improper Relations between Students and Employees Policy

 C. Process for Formal Disciplinary Action

 The supervisor will investigate the complaint, giving both the complainant and respondent an opportunity to be heard.
 The respondent will have an opportunity to respond to the allegations and evidence provided by the complainant, and to provide a statement of the facts as perceived by the respondent.
-At the conclusion of the investigation, the supervisor will issue a Improper Relations Policy written finding as to whether there is a reasonable basis to believe there has been a violation of this Policy.
+At the conclusion of the investigation, the EEO Officer or designee will issue an Improper Relations Policy written finding as to whether based on the preponderance of the evidence there has been a violation of this Policy.